8 Plants that Purify the Air in Your Home

 It adapts easily to environments with temperatures between 60 and 85 degrees.
 However, all that you should keep in mind is that its soil should be kept slightly moist.

-Amazingly, it has the ability to absorb formaldehyde, xylene, and benzene.
+Amazingly, Pothos plant has the ability to absorb formaldehyde, xylene, and benzene.

 7. Peace lilies

-One reason people like keeping peach lilies in their homes is because it’s a hardy flower that thrives in the shade and low temperatures.
+One reason people like keeping peace lilies in their homes is because it’s a hardy flower that thrives in the shade and low temperatures.
+Peace lilies are also plants that purify the air.

 In addition, it’s a great decoration.
 It doesn’t require special maintenance, and works to remove toxic impurities like: